Connecticut Turnpike: High-priority status

-Throughout the late 1980s and early 1990s, ConnDOT developed a comprehensive plan to improve the turnpike through Fairfield and New Haven counties.
-In 1993 ConnDOT embarked on a 25-year multibillion-dollar program to upgrade the Connecticut Turnpike from the Connecticut River at Old Saybrook to the New York state line at Greenwich.
+Throughout the late 1980s and early 1990s, CTDOT developed a comprehensive plan to improve the turnpike through Fairfield and New Haven counties.
+In 1993 CTDOT embarked on a 25-year multibillion-dollar program to upgrade the Connecticut Turnpike from the Connecticut River at Old Saybrook to the New York state line at Greenwich.
 The program included the complete reconstruction of several turnpike segments, including replacing bridges, adding travel lanes, reconfiguring interchanges, upgrading lighting and signage, and implementing the intelligent transportation system with traffic cameras, a variety of embedded roadway sensors, and variable-message signs.
 Since the start of the program, a 6 mi section through Bridgeport was completely rebuilt to Interstate standards.
 In 2015, a long-term $2 billion program was completed, to rebuild 12 mi of turnpike between West Haven and Branford, including a new extradosed Pearl Harbor Memorial Bridge over the Quinnipiac River and New Haven Harbor.

 Plans to upgrade the turnpike received a boost in 2005 when federal legislation known as SAFETEA-LU designated the I-95 portion of the Connecticut Turnpike from the New York state line to Waterford as High Priority Corridor 65.
 Corridor 65 also includes the 24 mi section of I-95 from Waterford to the Rhode Island state line that was built in 1964, which is not part of the Turnpike.